-Weapon offenses include a range of different activities, including trafficking in firearms, carrying a concealed weapon and aggravated assault with a deadly weapon, for example.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Weapons offenses include a range of different activities, including trafficking in firearms, carrying a concealed weapon and aggravated assault with a deadly weapon, for example.
+Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, weapons offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as invaluable assets to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state weapon offense, contact our office at 305-330-1774.

 For complete details about Mr. Petruzzi’s background, expertise, and experience, click here.